glassroom/heinsen_routing/README.md

 *Q: "Can I set `n_inp` to -1 in `EfficientVectorRouting` even if all input sequences have the same length?"*

 A: Yes, but note that when you set `n_inp` to -1, `EfficientVectorRouting` treats all input vectors as being in the same shared feature space (i.e., each element represents the same feature in all input vectors).
-If all input vectors are indeed in the same shared feature space, then, yes, it makes sense to do it even if input sequence length is fixed.
-Setting `n_inp` to -1 will reduce the module's parameter count by a multiple of `n_inp`, but may cause the module to incur more computation, depending on input sequence length.
+If all input vectors are indeed in the same shared feature space, then, yes, it can makes sense to set `n_inp` to -1 even if input sequence length is fixed.
+Note: Setting `n_inp` to -1 may cause the module to incur more computation, depending on the shape of input sequences.

 *Q: "Is it true that I can get end-to-end credit assignments over a network of `EfficientVectorRouting` layers?"*